-The program is advertised in The West Australian newspaper and on the MHC website each year in early March.
+The program is advertised in The West Australian newspaper and on the Mental Health Commission website each year in early March.
 Applicants are shortlisted and successful applicants are invited for an interview in May.
 Training for successful applicants starts in early June.

 For more information contact AOD.firstname.lastname@example.org or phone (08) 6553 0560.